-We are a key distributor for all leading brands of arc and mma welding machines including ESAB, Lincoln Electric & Bester.
-Many of our Arc welders can be used as lift start TIG for DC purpose only.
-Technical advice and on-site demonstrations are available from all our sales centres.
-Full service and repair facilities provide rapid response to breakdowns.
+We distribute top brands of Arc welders, including ESAB, Lincoln Electric, and Bester.
+Technical advice and on-site demonstrations are available from all our sales centres around the UK.
+Full service and repair facilities are also available to provide rapid response to breakdowns.

 You should always take into consideration:

 By answering all these questions, you are sure to find the ARC welder that most suits your needs.